 What Are the Main Elements of an Installment Loan?

-Various important concepts are associated with installment loans, and borrowers must understand them when they decide to apply for one.
+Various important concepts are associated with loans, and borrowers must understand them when they decide to apply for one.
 These concepts are:

 Credit term indicates the amount of time that the borrower has to fully repay the loan’s principal plus interest.
 While terms are typically expressed in years, installments are typically collected every month.
 For longer credit terms, installments will be lower since the principal is amortized across a larger number of installments.

 The due date indicates the exact day when the loan’s installment must be paid by the borrower.
 On this date, the lender will usually subtract the amount of the installment from the borrower’s bank account.
 Failing to make this payment on time may result in penalties that will negatively impact the borrower’s credit report.

 A grace period typically has two different meanings.
 It either refers to a certain number of months that the borrower won’t have to pay installments.
 Or, if the borrower is late with an installment, it can refer to a number of days after the due date that the borrower can still pay the installment without penalty.
 If the borrower fails to pay the installment before the grace period ends, a late payment penalty may be applied.